jepstein-eagle/adaptable/packages/adaptable/readme/functions/layout-function.md

 By default Layouts will save automatially when their contents change - and there must always be one active Layout in AdapTable.

 > This 'ReadMe' reflects how Layouts work as of Version 7 of AdapTable (released Sept.
 2020).
-See the [Upgrade Guide](../upgrade-guides/upgrade-guide-v7.md) for the changes this Version made to Layouts.
+See the [Upgrade Guide](../upgrade-guides/upgrade-guide-v7.md) for the changes this Version made to Layouts and the limited migration path it offers for Layouts from previous versions.

 ### Layout Contents